Benjamin23115/adaptive-huffman/prep.md

 - Outputting the encoded data is the final step in compression, providing a compact representation of the input data.

 - Decompression uses a similar tree-building process, allowing the compressed data to be decoded.

-By following these steps, you can implement the Adaptive Huffman algorithm for data compression effectively.

 ## Decoding Steps